e107inc/e107/e107_tests/docker/README.md

   (a downed stack's vendor/composer caches rebuild on the next `up`), and `gc --worktrees-gone` tears down stacks whose worktree was deleted.

+Changing a flag on an env that already exists is supported: `up --xdebug` on a stack brought up without it recreates the containers on the xdebug image rather than erroring or quietly doing nothing, and says which way it is switching the env as it goes.
+The catch is that `up` only rewrites the labels of the services it brings up, so a partial-scope `up` leaves the others carrying the labels of the run that created them; `--no-selenium` is the reachable case, its browser container surviving the switch untouched. `up` fails if the labels it leaves behind disagree with the flags it was given, and the answer when that happens is `down` followed by `up` with the flags you want.

+Every diagnostic the harness prints goes to stderr, and stdout carries only a command's own data.
+A refusal is therefore invisible to a caller capturing stdout alone: read verdicts with `2>&1`.

 ## Self-healing

 `up` and the exec-ish commands absorb the environmental flakes we used to